jotelha/fwrlm/README.md

 INFO: recover running.
 ```

-Here, someting went wrong with the `qlaunch` service.
+Here, something went wrong with the `qlaunch` service.
 Stop services in a
 similar manner:

 ```console